TheNotary/edu-offline-webapp-demo/README.md

 x Implement offline browsing
-x Get caching figured out such that you can bump the version to bust the cache x Get some indication whether you have loaded the latest version
-- Implement the database in UMD
-- Investigate what it's like when chrome needs to grow beyond the 5mb soft cap
+x Get caching figured out such that you can bump the version to bust the cache x Get some indication whether you have loaded the latest version x Implement the database in idb-keyval x Investigate what it's like when chrome needs to grow beyond the 5mb soft cap
 - Implement a backend that syncs...
 I guess attach mongodb to the system...
+  - Build a backend
+  - Build some JS to post records to the backend that need syncing

 # Usage